EEEManchester/corin/README.md

 # Corin

+##Bart's Testing Branch

+This branch contains modifications generated in the process of understanding the code and shaping it into something that I could use to develop my research.

+To start a new line of development using the Corin's code, this branch is most probably *not* the best option.

 ## Overview

 This is a python library with [ROS] interface to control the Corin hexapod.
 There are some C++ tools but these are not used.